Request a conversation

 Clear entry, controlled execution, accountable exit.

-1. Confidential intake
+Confidential intake

-2. Scoping and leadership confirmation
+Scoping and NDA

-3. Intervention and stabilization
+Intervention and exit

 Confidential operating model